-Baby Jogger City Select Review
+Baby Jogger City Select LUX Review

-Don’t be fooled by the name.
+If you’re new to Baby Jogger, don’t be fooled by the name.
 Baby Jogger City Select is NOT a jogging stroller.

 Yes, the brand Baby Jogger started in 1984 with the first jogging stroller to help active parents continue jogging even with a toddler.
 Since then, they have moved far beyond jogging strollers to cater to the needs of more parents.